Navigation: Marine chronometer

-In order to accurately measure longitude, the precise time of a sextant sighting (down to the second, if possible) must be recorded.
+In order to accurately measure longitude, the precise time is required of a sextant sighting (down to the second, if possible) which is then recorded for subsequent calculation.
 Each second of error is equivalent to 15 seconds of longitude error, which at the equator is a position error of .25 of a nautical mile, about the accuracy limit of manual celestial navigation.
 The spring-driven marine chronometer is a precision timepiece used aboard ship to provide accurate time for celestial observations.
 A chronometer differs from a spring-driven watch principally in that it contains a variable lever device to maintain even pressure on the mainspring, and a special balance designed to compensate for temperature variations.
 A spring-driven chronometer is set approximately to Greenwich mean time (GMT) and is not reset until the instrument is overhauled and cleaned, usually at three-year intervals.
 The difference between GMT and chronometer time is carefully determined and applied as a correction to all chronometer readings.
 Spring-driven chronometers must be wound at about the same time each day.

-Quartz crystal marine chronometers have replaced spring-driven chronometers aboard many ships because of their greater accuracy.
+Quartz crystal marine chronometers have replaced spring-driven chronometers onboard modern ships because of their greater accuracy.
 They are maintained on GMT directly from radio time signals.
 This eliminates chronometer error and watch error corrections.
 Should the second hand be in error by a readable amount, it can be reset electrically.
 The basic element for time generation is a quartz crystal oscillator.
 The quartz crystal is temperature compensated and is hermetically sealed in an evacuated envelope.
 A calibrated adjustment capability is provided to adjust for the aging of the crystal.

-The chronometer is designed to operate for a minimum of 1 year on a single set of batteries.
+The chronometer is typically designed to operate for a minimum of one year on a single set of batteries.
 Observations may be timed and ship's clocks set with a comparing watch, which is set to chronometer time and taken to the bridge wing for recording sight times.
 In practice, a wrist watch coordinated to the nearest second with the chronometer will be adequate.
 A stop watch, either spring wound or digital, may also be used for celestial observations.
 In this case, the watch is started at a known GMT by chronometer, and the elapsed time of each sight added to this to obtain GMT of the sight.
 All chronometers and watches should be checked regularly with a radio time signal.
 Times and frequencies of radio time signals are listed in publications such as Radio Navigational Aids.